Zabrimus/eismann/README.md

 ```
 java -Diptv.database=<path>/iptv-database.db -Dbookmark.database=<path>/bookmark.db -jar <path>/quarkus-run.jar
 ```
-Change all `path` as described in the 1.Test and the destination of your deployment.
+Change all `path`as described in the 1.Test and the destination of your deployment.

+## Possible parameters
+### -Diptv.database=/\<path>/iptv-database.db
+Mandotory parameter which points to the iptv-database.db.

+### -Dbookmark.database=/\<path>/bookmark.db
+Mandatory parameter which points to the bookmarks database.

+### -Depg-channels.save-to=/\<path>/\<filename>
+If set the export dialog offers an additional button.
+The epg channel configuration for the iptv epg grabber will be written to the configured file.

+### -Dstream-channels.save-to=/\<path>/\<filename>
+If set the export dialog offers an additional button.
+The selectes streams will be written to the configured file.

 ## Development mode
 If you want to run the application in development mode, then use the command